Knowledge base

 - A "catchall" type email address retrieves all emails sent to non-existent email addresses on the domain.

-- This is ideal if you want to receive all messages for which there is no specific address on your domain.
+- It is ideal if you want to receive all messages for which there is no specific address in your domain.

 Create a catchall address